 - PDF/A-3 (ISO 19005-3): Allows embedding of any file type as an attachment.
 Used in e-invoicing standards like ZUGFeRD and Factur-X.

-When do you need PDF/A?
+When do you need PDF/A format?

-- Legal submissions: Many courts worldwide now require PDF/A format for electronic filings.
+- Legal submissions: Many courts worldwide require PDF/A format for electronic filings.

 - Long-term corporate archiving: ISO 9001 and other management systems often require archiving in a standard format.